Become an affiliate partner and earn attractive commission.

 What are the 7 Personal Hygienes to be Followed in the Kitchen?

 Personal hygiene is often neglected when it comes to food safety and hygiene in the kitchen.
-However, overlooking personal hygiene can only bring in viruses and bacteria to foods which can further affect your health.
+However, overlooking personal health and hygiene can only bring in viruses and bacteria to foods which can further affect your health.

 The seven personal hygiene rules that you should follow in the kitchen are-